mufflyt/workforce/README.md

 ![Table 3C: New Subspecialty Certificates Issued by ABMS Member Boards 2009–2018, ABMS Image](https://www.dropbox.com/s/tof4ohpq3527vg4/ABMS%20by%20state.png?raw=1)
 ![Table 3C: ABMS Member Boards 2009–2018, ABMS Image](https://www.dropbox.com/s/1xench4g6z6qtel/ABMS%20by%20state%20urology.png?raw=1)

-## Urology and OBGYN board-certified FPMRS
+## Publicly-Available Urology and OBGYN board-certified
 I was able to find data on Urology board-certified FPMRS at the AUA patient-facing site and the "Is Your Doctor Board Certified?" with ABU:

 * [Urology Care Foundation, The Official Foundation of the American Urological Association](https://www.urologyhealth.org/find-a-urologist) - This provides a list of providers and their subspecialty.
 The year of certification is listed for their primary board cert in Urology.
 ![ABU Image](https://www.dropbox.com/s/4m00ycj9ch73yfw/AUA_find.png?raw=1)

 * [ABU List of Board-Certified Urologists with their FPMRS certification](https://www.abu.org/diplomatesearch) - I searched state-by-state to find the data.
 In states with over 250 providers we then searched by city and state.
+Data were stored in file: `urology without suffixes.xlsx`.
 ![ABU Image](https://github.com/mufflyt/Workforce/blob/master/images/ABU.png)
 ![ABU Image](https://www.dropbox.com/s/6kttw8bvmc5e7yg/ABU_Search.png?raw=1)